Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 They sent Asa down a spiral staircase to a lower level of the building.
 He scouted the area and returned to the party.
 They descended to a short hallway.
 Opening a wooden door at the end, they found another larger, laboratory.
-They defeated attacked two more of Vilree's homunculus-like servants who were cleaning the laboratory; in the midst of the fight, a large multi-limbed creature shambled into the room from a northern chamber.
+They defeated two more of Vilree's homunculus-like servants who were cleaning the laboratory; in the midst of the fight, a large multi-limbed creature shambled into the room from a northern chamber.
 The PCs defeated the monsters and a small fire